Srabontideb/EchoAlert-Ultrasonic-Distance-Detector/README.md

 # EchoAlert-Ultrasonic-Distance-Detector
-This Arduino project features a sonar system with an ultrasonic sensor for distance measurement, displaying readings on an LCD and alerting with a buzzer for close objects.
+This Arduino project utilizes a sonar system to measure distance using an ultrasonic sensor.
+The setup involves an LCD display for showing distance readings, a buzzer for auditory alerts when objects are too close, and the essential components for emitting and receiving ultrasonic waves to calculate distance.
+The code orchestrates the process of sending ultrasonic pulses, measuring their return time, and calculating the distance based on the speed of sound.
+If an object is detected within a predefined range, the buzzer is activated as an alert.